Jump to section

 If possible, find a space in your home where you can be alone and dedicate time to yourself.
 It doesn’t need to be big, but it should be somewhere that others won’t disturb you.

-For many people, work can become a principal stressor in their lives.
+For many people, work can become a top stressor in their lives.

 And because it can affect your work performance and other areas of your life, reducing stress at work is more important than ever.
 You can use these four stress management techniques at work: